Championship, League One & League Two Betting Offers 2019 / 2020

 The Premier League may be the richest football league in the world (4th richest of all types of sports leagues) but it may surprise many that the English Championship is 10th on that list (18th of all sports leagues), drawing more revenue and bigger crowds that the likes of the Dutch Eredivisie and the Russian Premier League.
 League One is 28th richest, ahead of the Scottish Premiership, for example, and League Two the 38th richest in the world, ahead of the likes of the Ukrainian Premier League.

 In terms of betting more money is staked on the Championship, League One and League Two than is bet on all other major European leagues combined.
 Therefore lower-level football in England is a big deal for the bookies, and this means of course it is competitive and when we have competition we have lower margins and valuable promotions to encourage you to bet.
 Whether you place a weekly acca or always back your team to win you might as well take advantage of these offers, which can add serious value over a 46 game season.
 On this page we cover the latest and best deals throughout the English football league season, further down you can find more information and trivia about English football.
-Visit our blog for advance new season betting tips for champions and relegation.

 Latest EFL Betting Promotions